-Intramural competitions are organized for students by the student activities coordinator through the Office of Student Services.
-Intramural activities vary according to season and student interest but can include volleyball, ping-pong, pool, dodgeball, and more.
+Intramural competitions are organized for students by through the Office of Student Activities.
+Intramural activities vary according to season and student interest but can include volleyball, 3-on-3 basketball, dodgeball, and more.
+For more information visit Student Services.

 Medical Assisting Club